A topic from the subject of Biochemistry in Chemistry.

 Nucleotides

 Nucleotides are the building blocks of nucleic acids.
-Each nucleotide consists of a nitrogenous base, a ribose or deoxyribose sugar molecule, and a phosphate group.
+Each nucleotide consists of a nitrogenous base (adenine, guanine, cytosine, thymine/uracil), a pentose sugar (ribose in RNA, deoxyribose in DNA), and a phosphate group.
+The nitrogenous bases are categorized as purines (adenine and guanine) or pyrimidines (cytosine, thymine, and uracil).

 Nucleic Acid Structure